peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

    **Requestor**, Federation Entity that requests a X.509 certificate to a CA.

-   **Issuer**,  Trust Anchor or Intermediate, a CA.
+   **Issuer**,  Federation Entity that serves an ACME Server.
+The Federation Entity is then a CA.

-The terms "Federation Entity", "Trust Anchor", "Intermediate", "Entity Configuration", "Entity Statement", "Trust Mark" and "Trust Chain" used in this document are defined in the Section 1.2 of [OIDC-FED].
+The terms "Federation Entity", "Trust Anchor", "Intermediate", "Entity Configuration", "Entity Statement", "Trust Mark" and "Trust Chain" used in this document are defined in the [Section 1.2](https://openid.net/specs/openid-connect-federation-1_0.html#name-terminology) of [OIDC-FED].

 # Conventions and Definitions